 Diarrhea is a common symptom that occurs after one has consumed expired yogurt, as the body is attempting to rid itself of harmful toxins the yogurt provided.
 To prevent such a reaction, check expiration dates on yogurt packaging and do not consume it past the expiration date.
 If you experience diarrhea, be sure to consume plenty of fluids to prevent dehydration.

 Cramping in the abdominal area may also develop after consuming expired yogurt.
 Once you have consumed a contaminated food, there is a delay before symptoms of illness become apparent, which may last from hours to days, depending upon how much bacteria and what type of bacteria has been consumed.
 If you experience abdominal cramping within hours or days of eating expired yogurt, the yogurt is a probable culprit.
 If such cramping is severe, worsens or persists, seek medical attention.

 Vomiting can occur as a result of consuming expired foods, such as yogurt.
 Extensive vomiting can lead to physical weakness, electrolyte imbalances and dehydration.
+Symptoms of dehydration can include dizziness, flushed skin, decreased appetite, dark urine and significant fatigue, according to Cleveland Clinic.
 To ensure proper health and safety, contact your doctor if vomiting or related symptoms occur after you eat expired yogurt.

 Storage and Considerations

 According to the National Dairy Council, the shelf-life of yogurt is seven to 14 days.
 If left out of the refrigerator, the NDC recommends consuming yogurt within two hours or less.